Stay One Step Ahead of Your Competitors

 The rise of the smartphone was a revelation for internet access, but it also presented a host of challenges for web developers.
 The smaller screens and lack of a keyboard meant some websites didn’t function properly on mobile devices, and others didn’t work at all.

 Developers soon realized that they would have to change the way they built sites in order to optimize them for mobile.
+This highlights why mobile website design is important, as it allows websites to function smoothly on all devices, ensuring a positive user experience.
 So, new mobile website design best practices were developed to allow websites to display correctly across all devices.
+Avoiding common landing page mistakes is crucial to ensure a seamless user experience.

 In response to growing mobile internet traffic, Google updated its search algorithm in 2015 to account for how mobile-friendly websites are.
 The new algorithm rewards sites that are optimized for mobile devices while punishing those that aren’t.